-B 3.7 Completed nomination forms in any format with verifiable signatures shall be received at the National Office no later than September 1st.
+B 3.7.
+Completed nomination forms in any format with verifiable signatures shall be received at the National Office no later than September 1st.
 The National Office shall forthwith verify the information provided and inform the candidate of any missing information within two business days of having received the form provided it was received in advance of the September 1st deadline.

-The Elections and Resolutions Committee shall verify that all of the information provided complies with the Constitution and By-laws and confirm the candidate's eligibility no later than September 15th.
-Candidates will be expected to observe recognized standards of conduct throughout an election campaign both in verbal and written communications.
+The Elections and Resolutions Committee shall:

+- a) verify that all of the information provided complies with the Constitution and By-laws; - b) confirm the candidate's eligibility no later than September 15th; - c) ensure that candidates have signed an attestation that they will observe recognized standards of conduct throughout the election campaign both in verbal and written communications; and - d) ensure that candidates for the position of President have signed an attestation pursuant to By-law 16.5.

-ELECTIONS CALENDAR AND COUNTING OF BALLOTS
+B 3.8 ELECTIONS CALENDAR AND COUNTING OF BALLOTS

-- B 3.8 After consultation with the candidates, the Elections and Resolutions Committee shall organize one public debate. - B 3.9 Rulings of the Elections and Resolutions Committee may be appealed in respect to: - a) A decision regarding candidate's material (3.6); - b) A decision regarding candidate's eligibility (3.7).
+- B 3.8.
+After consultation with the candidates, the Elections and Resolutions Committee shall organize one public debate. - B 3.9.
+Rulings of the Elections and Resolutions Committee may be appealed in respect to:

+- e) A decision regarding candidate's material (3.6); - f) A decision regarding candidate's eligibility (3.7).